-Bourgeois historians and their contemporary anti-Communist dog followers cannot fathom a non-European Communist Party or non-European socialist revolution.
+Bourgeois historians and their contemporary anti-communist dog followers cannot fathom a non-European Communist Party or non-European socialist revolution.
 This is where their criticism is borne from.
 And, yet, history shows us that the peasants are the natural allies of the small proletariat in semi-feudal and semi-colonial countries, like in China, Peru, the Philippines, Turkey and India.
 And such as El Salvador, where almost the entirety of the country’s land was owned by a handful of dynastic coffee farmer families.

 During the January Insurrection – which should be more correctly called the New Democratic Revolution of El Salvador – the Salvadoran state suffered causalities, replete with attacks on state army barracks, selective annihilation of big landlords and other enemies of the people, attacks on haciendas and even the seizure of small cities and towns.
 The Party and its armed forces, although small, unleashed the torrent of fury of the masses, especially the exploited and oppressed indigenous peasants.
 With crude weapons in hand, mostly machetes, the masses and its Party led a heroic and historic attack against the rising bourgeoisie.
-This was in part, and not independent from, the 1917 Socialist Russian Revolution.
+This was in part, and not independent from, the 1917 Russian Revolution.

 The New Democratic Revolution of El Salvador was an initiation in blood and gunfire.
 It was the necessary watering of the soil of revolution and socialism.
 And it did not happen isolated from the subsequent conflicts between the soon-to-be reconstituting armed Communist Party and the masses against the state.

 Communist forces certainly retreated after the devastating defeat of the revolution and the massacre of 30,000 workers and peasants, which would later be known as “La Matanza,” the Massacre in English.
-But the violently antagonistic relationship between the peasants and the proletariat versus the big landlords and bourgeoisie raged on, peaking in the second initiation of armed struggle after the assassination of Oscar Romero, the Second Socialist Salvadoran Revolution.
+But the violently antagonistic relationship between the peasants and the proletariat versus the big landlords and bourgeoisie raged on, peaking in the second initiation of armed struggle after the assassination of Oscar Romero, continuing the Salvadoran National-Democratic Revolution.

-The Second Socialist Salvadoran Revolution lasted 12 years, finally ending in January 16, 1992, interrupting the completion of its socialist arch.
+The Salvadoran New Democratic Revolution lasted 12 years, finally ending in January 16, 1992, interrupting the completion of its socialist arch.
 Its ending was not only premature but a complete betrayal with the FMLN, having lost the line struggle to the rightist revisionist camp, turned into its opposite and became a bourgeois political Party.
 The FMLN and all its five factions signed the treacherous Peace Accords in Chapultepec, Mexico, giving immunity to both guerrillas and the state’s repressive armed forces.
 The revolutionary war, the Salvadoran People’s War, was betrayed by the FMLN.
 It was a decision met with protest and struggle, of which continues today even within the FMLN.